-Today we are going to discuss choice of beginner guitars.
-We’ll discuss in depth a few of the best deals on the market that will help you to get a great beginner guitar which will allow you to advance your guitar playing skills.
+Today we are going to discuss the choice of beginner guitars.
+We’ll discuss in depth a few of the best deals on the market that will help you to get a great beginner guitar that will allow you to advance your guitar playing skills.

 When you are purchasing your first guitar, it is best to consider a variety of things when making your decision.
 In my opinion, one of the most important things to consider when picking a guitar is the type of music you want to play on it.

 If you like rock music (I love rock too~…) and want to play like your favorite guitar heroes, you should obviously pick an electric guitar.
 However, if you enjoy acoustic music you should choose an acoustic guitar.
 Personally, I think it is important to consider these things because if you purchase a guitar that is not right for you, then you will not be motivated to play it on a regular basis.